 Between 1998 and 2001 he was with Philips Research, Eindhoven, The Netherlands, where he worked on read channel design for DVD and Blu-ray Disc optical recording formats.
 In 2001 he joined IBM Research – Zurich, Switzerland, to work on recording technology, signal processing and system-level design for scanning-probe data-storage devices.

-He currently manages the Data and AI Systems group at the Zurich laboratory, which focuses on the development of Flash memory controllers for all-flash arrays, on novel nonvolatile memory technology-based system concepts, and on the design of algorithms for scalable, accelerated machine learning.
+He currently manages the Data and AI Systems group at the Zurich laboratory, which focuses on the design of algorithms for scalable, accelerated machine learning, on the development of Flash memory controllers for all-flash arrays, and on AI-infused systems for improving cloud resiliency and operations (AIOps).

 In 2009, we was co-recipient of the IEEE Control Systems Technology Award and the IEEE Transactions on Control Systems Technology Outstanding Paper Award.
 He is an IBM Principal Research Scientist, an IBM Master Inventor, and a Senior Member of the IEEE.